How to keep your young bunny (kit) healthy and happy.

 10. Rabbits have two different kinds of poop, the pellet kind and one that looks like small grapes clustered together.
 It is normal for the rabbit to eat the grape kind…it is full of good flora and minerals that they need for a healthy gut.
 When the bunnies are with the mother rabbit they will eat her grape clusters to establish a healthy gut.

 11. Rabbits teeth continue to grow throughout their life.
-The rabbit should always have a piece of UNTREATED pine wood to chew on.
+The rabbit should always have a piece of UNTREATED pine wood to chew or toy wood without dyes.

 One interesting suggestion I picked up from a show breeder is to feed 5-6 pellets of Calf Manna to your rabbits every day or every other day.
-Be sure to open bag, store a small amount in a small container (what you will use in a week) and seal the Calf Manna bag to keep it fresh.
+Be sure to open bag, store a small amount in a small container (what you will use in a week or 2) and seal the Calf Manna bag to keep it fresh.

 If you have any questions, please call me at 706-637-2002 or email me at Leslie@cartecayfarm.com